qut-dmrc/encrypt_all_the_things/presentation.md

 getting hacked by angry gamergaters on one account, loose all others too

+Note:
-Note: even if something similar might have happened, all examples are made up
+* even if something similar might have happened, all examples are made up

-Note: 15 minutes in!
+* 15 minutes in!

 ---